 In some cases, AMD advances so slowly that people notice little change in their vision.
 In others, the disease progresses faster and may lead to a loss of vision in both eyes.
 AMD is a leading cause of vision loss in people 60 years of age and older.

-Comparison of a person with normal vision VS. a person's vision with age-related macular degeneration.
+Comparison of a person with normal vision VS. a person with Age-Related Macular Degeneration vision.

 AMD occurs in two forms: wet and dry.

 Wet AMD occurs when abnormal blood vessels behind the retina start to grow under the macula.
 These new blood vessels tend to be very fragile and often leak blood and fluid.
 The blood and fluid raise the macula from its normal place at the back of the eye.
 Damage to the macula occurs rapidly.
 With wet AMD, loss of central vision can occur quickly.
 Wet AMD is considered to be advanced AMD and is more severe than the dry form.

 An early symptom of wet AMD is that straight lines appear wavy.
 If you notice this condition or other changes to your vision, contact your eye care professional at once.
 You need a comprehensive dilated eye exam.